Christmas in Jordan: A Personal Journey of Joy and Traditions

 We would play some card games, and then our Christmas tree was up by midnight on Christmas Eve!
 It stood brightly in our house until we took it down on January 7th!

-Christmas Day has its unique celebration.
-Dressed in our new clothes, we would start visiting our family at ten o’clock in the morning.
-First, you start with immediate family members.
-Your father and mother are the top priority if they are not living in the same house.
-Then you visit cousins, in-laws, and friends in town.
+Christmas Day is a unique celebration.
+Dressed in our new clothes, we visit our family at ten o’clock in the morning.t with immediate family members.
+First, you give them a startup priority if they are not living in the same house.
+Then, Your father and mother are the visiting cousins, in-laws, and friends in town.
 It can take up to a full day!

 There Was Always Time For Presents During Celebrations!